 Enter the property from the rear into a small hall.
 The family bathroom is to the right (additional toilet and hand basin upstairs) with bath and mira thermostatically controlled shower, handbasin, shaver point, toilet, heated towel rail.
-There are also a separate washing machine and tumble drier enclosed in a cupboard at the entrance to the bathroom.
+There is also a washing machine enclosed in a cupboard at the entrance to the bathroom.

 The spacious kitchen diner is to the left of the hall and is the heart of the cottage, with original inbuilt floor to ceiling dresser, wooden fitted units and slate tile flooring, cooker, fridge, freezer and microwave.
-There is a large oak table and chairs leaving plenty of room for both cooking and using the games available in the snug.This room leads into the small snug lounge with 3 seater sofa plus single chaise, LCD freeview television, DVD, CD/Radio, lots of books and wood burn/solid fuel stove.
-Patio doors lead out from this room into the garden with plant border, Moroccan mosaic table and chairs, second smaller table and chairs at far end with sea views.
+There is a large oak table and chairs leaving plenty of room for both cooking and using the games available in the snug.This room leads into the small snug lounge with 3 seater sofa plus single chaise, LCD freeview television, DVD, CD/Radio, books, games and wood burn/solid fuel stove.
+Patio doors lead out from this room into the garden with plant border, Moroccan mosaic table and chairs.

 Upstairs there are two bedrooms and a second bathroom with toilet and sink.
 Bedroom one has both rural and sea views towards Poldhu and across mounts Bay.
-It has a standard double brass bed, bedside cabinet and lamps, chest of drawers, dressing table and wardrobe.
+It has a standard double brass bed, bedside cabinet and lamps, chest of drawers and wardrobe.
 The second bedroom has sea views of Mullion cliff and the Cove.
-There is a single bed with a bedside table and a single cabin bed with a bedside drawer, both with bedside lights.
-Chest of drawers and wardrobe.
+There is a single bed with a bedside table and a single cabin bed with a bedside drawer, both with bedside lights, wardrobe.
 On the third floor there is a small bathroom with toilet and sink adjacent to it.